JupiterOne/sdk/docs/integrations/development_guide.md

 The basic contract for `validateInvocation` is as follows:

-- The function recieves the execution context and configuration we set in `instanceConfigFields`.
+- The function receives the execution context and configuration we set in `instanceConfigFields`.
 - The function will validate that all configuration is present and valid or throw an error otherwise.